rome/tools/website/src/pages/lint/rules/noRedundantUseStrict.md

 # noRedundantUseStrict (since v11.0.0)

-Prevents from having redundant "use strict"
+Prevents from having redundant `"use strict"`.

 ## Examples